 5 Budgeting apps to help you keep your college student cashflow in order

 Budgeting is no easy feat.
 But harnessing the power of technology can help you keep your finances organized and under control.
 Consider the following tools:

 Why it stands out: Mint is one of the best-rated overall budgeting apps available.
 Made by the company that developed QuickBooks® and TurboTax®, it’s clear that the creators of this app know a thing or two about budgeting.
 Mint securely connects to your bank account and automatically inputs purchases so you can spend less time entering every transaction.

-- How it stands out: One word: automation.
-Mint securely connects to your bank account and automatically inputs purchases.
-It also performs handy little tricks like separating the $2.50 from a $102.50 ATM withdrawal into a fees category, which serves a nice reminder to try and keep those fees down.
+Reminders for upcoming bills and notifications for low funds help you stay on track and avoid overspending.
+It also performs a few handy tricks like separating the $2.50 from a $102.50 ATM withdrawal into a “fees” category, serving a nice reminder to try to keep those fees down.

 Go forth and spend wisely

 The best budgeting apps for college students are those that make you feel confident about your money.
 Even with a small budget, you can figure out how to divvy it up so you don't have to feel guilty about spending or be blindsided by emergency expenses.
 Now that you have some options, you can find the right college student budget app for you.
 To discover more resources for managing your money, visit the Rasmussen College Tuition and Aid page where you can estimate your tuition costs and learn more about paying for college.